michodgs25/Somerset-Trails/README.md

 *"As a local businessman whom lives in the area, websites that display Somerset trails are hard to look at with far too many adverts.
 I'd like the website to be beautiful to view like the trails, with little to no advertising."*

+  - Solution to meet user expectation: no advertisement were used on this website, the full focus is the trails themselves.

 ---

 *"My name is Grant, I don't like websites that are too text heavy and I lose interest quickly because of this I would like the site to have lots of images and only have text where it is necessary as I feel images tell a greater story."*

+  - Solution: The only texts used were headings and universally known icons applied such as home or Facebook.

 ---

 *"Hey, my name is Jeremy a product owner for this site.
 I do not like when a site looks great on desktop but looks crowded& cluttered on a mobile device as I view alot of websites via my mobile so I would like the site to be pleasurable to view on mobile devices."*

+  - Solution: Ensure each section was spaced adequately& minimal colors(five) to ensure site looked clean.

 ---

 *"Good afternoon, my name is Helen a code editor.
 I would like the website to be easy to navigate, as it's a pain having to scroll back to the top of each page every time I want to access a different part of a website."*

+  - Solution: Fixed navigation bar, bottom navigation button plus a scroll back to the top button.

 ### Strategy
 -----